$F$-purity deforms in $\mathbb{Q}$-Gorenstein rings: Deformation and stability of F -purity

-Let us discuss our strategy to resolving Conjecture~\ref{Conjecture deformation of $F$-purity}.
-Suppose that $(R,\fm,k)$ is a $\Q$-Gorenstein $F$-finite local ring of prime characteristic $p>0$ and $f\in R$ is a non-zero-divisor such that $R/(f)$ is $(G_1)$, $(S_2)$, and $F$-pure.
+Let us discuss our strategy to resolving the deformation of $F$-purity problem.
+Suppose that $(R,\fm,k)$ is a $\Q$-Gorenstein $F$-finite local ring of prime characteristic $p>0$ and $f\in \fm$ is a non-zero-divisor such that $R/(f)$ is $(G_1)$, $(S_2)$, and $F$-pure.
 Suppose that $K_X$ is a choice of canonical divisor on $X=\Spec(R)$, $np^eK_X\sim 0$, $n$ is relatively prime to $p$, and $R(np^eK_X)=R\cdot u$.
 We let $D$ be the divisor $nK_X$ and $S=\bigoplus_{i=0}^{\infty }R(-iD)t^{-i}/(u^{-1}t^{-(p^e-1)}-1)$ be the cyclic cover of $R$ corresponding to the divisor $D$.
 Then the ring $R$ is a direct summand of $S$ and therefore if $S$ is $F$-pure then $R$ is $F$-pure.
 The ring $S$ is $\Q$-Gorenstein of index relatively prime to $p$, see Lemma~\ref{Lemma cyclic cover changing index}.
-Thus, if we are able to show $S/fS$ is $F$-pure, then we have reduced solving Conjecture~\ref{Conjecture deformation of $F$-purity} to the scenario that the $\Q$-Gorenstein index is relatively prime to the characteristic.
-As discussed in the introduction, deformation of $F$-purity in this scenario was well-understood by experts before being recorded in the literature by Schwede, \cite[Proposition~7.2]{SchwedeFadjunction}.
-Our strategy to show that $S/fS$ is $F$-pure is to show that $S/fS$ is a cyclic cover of $R/(f)$ and then utilize \cite[Proposition~4.21]{Carvajal-Rojas} to conclude that $S/fS$ is $F$-pure.\footnote{Carvajal-Rojas makes the running assumption in \cite{Carvajal-Rojas} that all rings are essentially of finite type over an algebraically closed field.
-Furthermore, it is assumed in \cite[Proposition~4.21]{Carvajal-Rojas} that $R$ is normal.
-However, the proof of \cite[Proposition~4.21]{Carvajal-Rojas} works verbatim under the milder assumptions that $(R,\fm,k)$ is any $F$-finite local ring which is $(G_1)$, $(S_2)$, and $D$ is a divisor which is Cartier in codimension $1$.}
+Thus, if we are able to show $S/fS$ is $F$-pure, then we have reduced solving the deformation of $F$-purity problem to the scenario that the $\Q$-Gorenstein index is relatively prime to the characteristic.
+As discussed in the introduction, deformation of $F$-purity in this scenario was well-understood by experts before being recorded in the literature by Schwede, \cite[Proposition~7.2]{Sch09a}.
+Our strategy to show that $S/fS$ is $F$-pure is to show that $S/fS$ is a cyclic cover of $R/(f)$ and then utilize \cite[Proposition~4.20]{Car22} to conclude that $S/fS$ is $F$-pure.\footnote{Carvajal-Rojas makes the running assumption in \cite{Car22} that all rings are essentially of finite type over an algebraically closed field.
+Furthermore, it is assumed in \cite[Proposition~4.20]{Car22} that $R$ is normal.
+However, the proof of \cite[Proposition~4.20]{Car22} works verbatim under the milder assumptions that $(R,\fm,k)$ is any $F$-finite local ring which is $(G_1)$, $(S_2)$, and $D$ is a divisor which is Cartier in codimension $1$.
+We also refer the reader to \cite[Chapter~5]{MP21} for an independent treatment of these results.}

 For the sake of convenience, we record a proof that $F$-purity deforms in $\Q$-Gorenstein rings whose index is relatively prime to the characteristic.
-We do this since the reader might wish to avoid the extra technicalities of \cite{SchwedeFadjunction} where the deformation of $F$-purity along a Weil divisor $D$ of a pair $(R,\Delta)$ is considered.
+We do this since the reader might wish to avoid the extra technicalities of \cite{Sch09a} where the deformation of $F$-purity along a Weil divisor $D$ of a pair $(R,\Delta)$ is considered.